 FACILITY: Minnetonka East Middle School Aquatic Center located at 17000 Lake Street Extension, Minnetonka, MN 55345.
 The Minnetonka Aquatic Center swimming pool has 8 -25-yard lanes and 30-inch starting blocks into 7 feet of water with recessed wall gutters.
 The diving well can be used for warm-up and cool-down during the meet.

 OFFICIALS: A starter, meet referee and two stroke & turn judges will be provided for swimming competition.
 One referee will be provided for diving.
-Volunteer coaches may be used to increase the diving panel to total of 5 judges.
+Volunteer coaches may be used to increase the diving panel to a total of 5 judges.
 I would like to have a USA official observing the meet; but at this time, none of the officials working the meet are USA certified.
 Please let me know if you have someone who can observe the meet.

 SCHEDULE: